andyjakubowski/kingly-site/src/v1/api/index.md

  - the shallow history state for the `OUTER` control state will correspond to the `INNER` control state (the last direct substate of `OUTER`), leading to an automatic transition to INNER_S
  - the deep history state for the `OUTER` control state will correspond to the `INNER.T` control state (the last substate of `OUTER` before exiting it)

-In short the history state allows to short-circuit the default fixed entry behaviour for a compound state, which is to follow the transition triggered by the `INIT` event.
-When transitioning to the history state, transition is towards the last seen state for the entered compound state.
+In short, the history state allows short-circuiting the default fixed entry behavior for a compound state, which is to follow the transition triggered by the `INIT` event.
+When transitioning to the history state, the transition has as a target the last seen state for the entered compound state.

 ### Contracts